CSS Media Features

 monochrome

 Describes the number of bits per pixel in a monochrome frame buffer.
-If the device is not a monochrome device, the output device value will be 0.
+If the device is not a monochrome device, the value is 0.

 Negative <integer>s are invalid.